 Circulation and Parking

-The plan is predicated on putting Boston Post Road on a “lane diet” that doesn’t reduce the number of lanes or traffic capacity, but rather maintains a constant 12 foot lane dimension through the Town Center.
+The plan was predicated on putting Boston Post Road on a “lane diet” that doesn’t reduce the number of lanes or traffic capacity, but rather maintains a constant 12 foot lane dimension through the Town Center.
 This allows for the widening of sidewalks precisely where the sidewalks are in need of the most attention.
 In addition, the real estate gained by the “lane diet” will allow for better transitions from the sloped driveways on the south side of Boston Post Road.
 In the future, delivery trucks won’t bottom out when exiting the Brother’s Marketplace service area.

 By maintaining consistent lane widths, improving sidewalk conditions, and simplifying circulation patterns, nearly one acre of land is reclaimed for pedestrians (represented in blue).
 The result is a more continuous and accessible Town Center, with the addition of three new open spaces.